Karl Fiehler

 Karl Fiehler (31 August 1895 – 8 December 1969) was a German Nazi Party (NSDAP) official and Mayor of Munich from 1933 until 1945.
 He was an early member of the Nazi Party having joined in 1920.
 In 1933, he became a Reichsleiter in the party and was a member of the Reichstag.
-In March of 1933, he was appointed Mayor of Munich and held that post until the end of World War II in Europe.
-During his time as mayor, Fiehler was zealously anti-Semitic and saw to it that the Jewish population of the city was persecuted.
+In March 1933, he was appointed Mayor of Munich and held that post until the end of World War II in Europe.
+During his time as mayor, Fiehler was zealously antisemitic and saw to it that the Jewish population of the city was persecuted.
 After the war in January 1949, Fiehler was sentenced to two years in a labour camp, but the sentence was suspended given the previous three-and-a-half years of detention he had already served.

 Early life

 Fiehler was born in Braunschweig, German Empire.
 As a child, he attended a secondary modern school in Munich and afterwards he began a merchant apprenticeship, which he continued in Schleswig-Holstein in 1914.
 Fiehler served in World War I and was decorated with the Iron Cross, second class.
-In 1919 he entered the local government of the City of Munich as an administration trainee and in 1922 successfully passed the examination for the administrative and clerical grade.
+In 1919 he entered the local government of the city of Munich as an administration trainee and in 1922 successfully passed the examination for the administrative and clerical grade.